B3L4CQU4/c-trimui-trimpod-classic-pak-RUS/README.md

 ## User Disclaimer

 Trimpod Classic is shared free with the TrimUI community and provided **as-is, without any warranty**.
-It is an independent build of Rockbox; use it at your own risk.
-The author accepts no liability for any damage to your device.
+It is an independent personal-use app; use it at your own risk.
+The author accepts no liability for any damage to your device when it melts from awesomeness.

 ## Dev Disclaimer